Rounge-lab/GENOMICON-Seq/README.md

 The GENOMICON-Seq represents a collection of scripts written in R, C++, PowerShell Python, and well-known bioinformatic tools, while the whole process is orchestrated by Snakemake.
 Currently, it is only available as a Docker container.

+Prerequisites:
-Please ensure that Docker is installed on your system before proceeding with the installation.
+- Ensure that Docker is installed on your system before proceeding with the installation.
+- Approximately 12 GB of free space (for testing purposes)
+- A multi-core newer generation processor (at least 6 cores)
+- At least 16GB RAM

 To quickly set up GENOMICON-Seq, execute the following commands in your terminal.
-This will download and run the installation script that sets up the Docker container, play dataset, Snakefiles, and their corresponding configuration files:
+This will download and run the script that sets up the Docker container, play dataset, Snakefiles, and their corresponding configuration files:

 ```
 curl -L https://raw.githubusercontent.com/Rounge-lab/GENOMICON-Seq/main/genomicon_setup.sh -o genomiconseq_install.sh